junxng/rag-adk-vertex-ai/README.md

 What is Tree of Thoughts (ToT)?
 What is ReAct (reason & act)?

+# Quesions about Foundation LLM

+# Questions about Agents & Agents Companion
+What is Agent Lifecycle?

 # Questions about Embeddings & Vector Stores
 What are Types of embeddings?
 What is Vector search?
 What is Vector databases?

-# Questions about Agents
-What is Agent Lifecycle?

 # Questions about MLOps & Operationalization
 How do multiple teams collaborate to operationalize GenAI models?